 The Railyard Park + Plaza was designed as a Cohesive Urban Art Environment and is a work of art in itself.
 RAC encourages a continuation of the collaborative spirit that remains at it’s core.
 Joint efforts across disciplines — artists, designers, scientists, historians, hydrologists, and many more — will be welcomed interactions with the original design.

 All applications for installations, artworks and performances of a temporary nature that comply with the usage policies of the Railyard Park + Plaza are welcome.
-A limited number of $500 honoraria are available in 2013 for exemplary projects.
+A limited number of honoraria, up to $500, are available for exemplary projects.

-For more details or questions contact email@example.com To submit an application, click on the “Apply Now” link above.
+For more details or questions contact firstname.lastname@example.org To submit an application, click here.
 A successful submission will include an email confirmation.